glaunay/interactive-cli-helper/README.md

 # interactive-cli-helper

-> Create a simple interactive CLI for your Node.js applications
+> Create a simple interactive CLI for your Node.js application

 ## Features